Why a Real Estate Agent Should Hire a Coach

 3. Calculate your average sale price and average fee rate.

-4. Rank your top three lead sources by closed deals, not by volume of leads.
+4. Rank your top three lead sources by closed deals, not by lead volume.

-5. List every tool you pay for, such as CRM or dialer, and highlight the ones you barely touch.
+5. List every tool you pay for and highlight the ones you barely use.

-7. Write down your three biggest bottlenecks such as paperwork, leads, or closing issues.
+7. Write down your three biggest bottlenecks, such as paperwork, weak leads, or poor follow-up.

 What Successful Real Estate Agents Are Reading